 The Cost-Of-Living Adjustment (COLA) was enacted in 1972 and is collected by the Bureau of Labor Statistics.
-The measurement used to do these calculations is known as the Consumer Price Index (CPI), which overlooks the cost of consumer goods and services such as: housing, transportation, medical expenses, education, and food.
+The measurement used to calculate the COLA is known as the Consumer Price Index (CPI), which overlooks the cost of consumer goods and services such as: housing, transportation, medical expenses, education, and food.

-The calculations are taken monthly from the previous year’s 3rd quarter to the current year’s 3rd quarter and are then averaged to get the years overall total.
-It was announced in October of 2018 that the cost of living has increased by 2.8%.
+The calculations are taken monthly from the previous year’s 3rd quarter to the current year’s 3rd quarter and are then averaged to get the overall total.
+It was announced on October 11, 2019 that the cost of living has increased and will rise by 1.6% starting in 2020.

 What does this mean for Social Security Benefits?